pavelstutzbart/english-for-designers/01-alternative-text/index.md

 ---

-**Alt text** `Letter B, full of golden beer with foam and bubbles inside, stylized like a glass with holder.`
+**Alt text** `Vector letter B, full of golden beer with foam and bubbles inside, stylized like a glass with holder.`